Unio Financial Services Ltd and Unio Financial Services Ltd Trading as Unio Wealth Management (“Unio”) are regulated by the Central Bank of Ireland.

 - Receiving and transmitting orders

 - Transferable securities

 - Units or shares in collective investment schemes and UCITS

 - Personal Retirement Savings Accounts (PRSAs)

-The provision of Invesco's un-regulated pension consultancy and administration services do not require licensing, authorisation or registration with the Central Bank of Ireland and as a result, are not covered by its requirements designed to protect consumers or by a statutory compensation scheme.
-These services are supervised by the Pension Board.
-Invesco Limited, as a Registered Administrator complies with the Pensions Boards rules in relation to how pensions are administered.
+The provision of Unio Financial Services Ltd un-regulated pension consultancy and administration services do not require licensing, authorisation or registration with the Central Bank of Ireland and as a result, are not covered by its requirements designed to protect consumers or by a statutory compensation scheme.
+These services are supervised by the Pensions Authority.
+Unio Financial Services Ltd, acting as a Registered Administrator complies with the Pensions Authority's rules in relation to how pensions are administered.
 These include core administration functions such as the preparation of annual reports and annual benefit statements for trustees, and the maintenance of sufficient and accurate member records.
-As a Registered Administrator, Invesco must also provide annual scheme information to the Pensions Board.
+As a Registered Administrator, Unio Financial Services Ltd must also provide annual scheme information to the Pensions Authority.